ritam-5/Seasonal-Agriculture-Performance-Insights/README.md

-# 🌾 Seasonal Agriculture Performance Analysis
+# 🌾 Seasonal Agriculture Performance Insights

 A data analytics project that goes beyond "average yield by season" to answer sharper, decision-relevant questions about seasonal agricultural performance — using a composite